ed-barberis/devops-2.0/ORACLE_VM_BUILD_INSTRUCTIONS.md

 Follow these instructions to build the Oracle Linux 7.4 VM images.

-## Build the Vagrant Box Images
+## Build the Vagrant Box Images with Packer

 1. Start VirtualBox:
     Start Menu -- > All apps -- > Oracle VM VirtualBox -- > Oracle VM VirtualBox

 2. Build the Oracle Linux 7.4 'base-desktop' box (desktop):

+    This will take several minutes to run.
+If this is the first time you are running a build, the ISO image for Oracle Linux 7.4 will be downloaded and cached locally.

     ```
     $ cd /<drive>/projects/devops-2.0/builders/packer/oracle
     $ packer build base-desktop-ol74-x86_64.json
     ```
-    NOTE: This will take several minutes to run.

 3. Build the Oracle Linux 7.4 'base-headless' box (headless):

+    This will take several minutes to run.
+However, this build will be shorter because the ISO image for Oracle Linux 7.4 has been cached locally and the headless image contains fewer packages then the desktop image.

     ```
     $ packer build base-headless-ol74-x86_64.json
     ```
-    NOTE: This will take several minutes to run.
-However, this build will be shorter because the ISO image for Oracle Linux 7.4 has been cached.

 4. Build the Oracle Linux 7.4 'dev' box (desktop):

+    This will take several minutes to run.
+However, this build will be shorter because it is based on the 'base-desktop-ol74' image.

+    NOTE: By default, the __DEV VM__ build provisions the AppDynamics Java Agent which requires external credentials to download the installer.
+You will need to provide your AppDynamics account user name and password as external environment variables.

+    The build will __fail__ if they are not set.

     ```
+    $ export appd_username="name@example.com"
+    $ export appd_password="password"
     $ packer build dev-ol74-x86_64.json
     ```

-    NOTE: This will take several minutes to run.
-However, this build will be shorter because it is based on the 'base-desktop-ol74' image.
+    For additional configuration options, please refer to the documentation in '`provisioners/scripts/common/install_appdynamics_java_agent.sh`' and define
+    these variables in '`builders/packer/oracle/dev-ol74-x86_64.json`'.

 5. Build the Oracle Linux 7.4 'ops' box (headless):

+    This build is based on the 'base-headless-ol74' image.

     ```
     $ packer build ops-ol74-x86_64.json
     ```
-    NOTE: This build is based on the 'base-headless-ol74' image.

 6. Build the Oracle Linux 7.4 'cicd' box (headless):

+    This build is based on the 'ops-ol74' image.

     ```
     $ packer build cicd-ol74-x86_64.json
     ```
-    NOTE: This build is based on the 'ops-ol74' image.

 7. Build the Oracle Linux 7.4 'apm' box (headless):

+    This build is based on the 'base-headless-ol74' image.

-    NOTE: Prior to building the __APM VM__ image, you will need to perform the following tasks:
+    Prior to building the __APM VM__ image, you will need to supply a valid AppDynamics Controller license file.
+To apply your license file:

-	-	Modify the AppDynamics Enterprise Console install script template:
-		-	Copy and rename 'provisioners/scripts/centos/install_centos7_appdynamics_enterprise_console.sh.template' to '.sh'.
-		-	Edit and replace  account username, password, platform release, server passwords, and other variables with your custom values.
-	-	Apply your AppDynamics Controller license file:
-		-	Copy your AppDynamics Controller 'license.lic' and rename it to 'provisioners/scripts/centos/tools/appd-controller-license.lic'.
+	-	Copy your AppDynamics Controller '`license.lic`' and rename it to '`provisioners/scripts/centos/tools/appd-controller-license.lic`'.

+    NOTE: Configuration and customization for provisioning the __APM VM__ image is also handled via external environment variables and requires external credentials to download the installer.
+You will need to provide your AppDynamics account user name and password.

+    The build will __fail__ if they are not set.

+    The Enterprise Controller admin user and database passwords may also be provided, but are optional.
+The default passwords are '`welcome1`'.

     ```
+    $ export appd_username="name@example.com"
+    $ export appd_password="password"
+    $ export appd_admin_password="welcome1"     # [optional]
+    $ export appd_db_password="welcome1"        # [optional]
+    $ export appd_db_root_password="welcome1"   # [optional]
     $ packer build apm-ol74-x86_64.json
     ```

-    This build is based on the 'ops-ol74' image.
+    For additional configuration options, please refer to the documentation in '`provisioners/scripts/centos/install_centos7_appdynamics_enterprise_console.sh`' and define
+    these variables in '`builders/packer/oracle/apm-ol74-x86_64.json`'.

 ## Import the Vagrant Box Images